robclark56/bitcoinPay-PHP/README.md

 **Do not use LightningTip on XHTML** sites.
 That causes some weird scaling issues.

 That's it!
-The only two things you need to take care about is keeping the LND node online and making sure that your incoming channels are sufficiently funded to receive tips.
+The only things you need to take care of is keeping the LND node and web server online.
 LightningTip will take care of everything else.

 ## How to run ##
 Use your browser to visit either of these: